Security¶

 As described in Encrypting files using certificates, you can encrypt a document for a number of recipients using certificates, and can set security policies through the application of a certification signature accompanied by the desired modification, detection, and prevention settings shown in the table SignatureInfo properties.

-Adding usage rights to a document
+Adding usage rights to a document¶

 You can decide which usage rights will be permitted for a set of users.
 You can specify either full, unrestricted access to the document, or rights that address accessibility, content extraction, allowing changes, and printing.
 You can use JavaScript to customize these rights when encrypting a document for a list of recipients.
 For more information, see Rights-Enabled PDF Files.

-Encrypting PDF files for a list of recipients
+Encrypting PDF files for a list of recipients¶

-The Doc object encryptForRecipients method is the primary means of encrypting PDF files for a list of recipients using JavaScript.
+method is the primary means of encrypting PDF files for a list of recipients using JavaScript.
 In Reviewing documents with additional usage rights, the certificates used were gathered by connecting to a directory, which is a repository of user information.
-The directory object contains an info property with which it is possible to create and activate a new directory.
-It is accessible either through the directories property or the newDirectory method of the securityHandler object.
+The directory object contains an info

-The value of the info property is a DirectoryInformation object, that may contain standard properties related to the name of the directory as well as additional properties specific to a particular directory handler (these may include server and port information).
+property is a DirectoryInformation object, that may contain standard properties related to the name of the directory as well as additional properties specific to a particular directory handler (these may include server and port information).

-To create a new directory, create a DirectoryInformation object, obtain a SecurityHandler object and invoke its newDirectory method, and assign the DirectoryInformation object to the new directory’s info property.
+To create a new directory, create a DirectoryInformation object, obtain a SecurityHandler object and invoke its newDirectory

 // Create and activate a new directory: